-The present work deals with the topology optimization of reinforcements of masonry vaults and domes realized through meshes of Fiber Reinforced Polymers (FRP) and/or Fabric Reinforced Cementitious Matrix (FRCM) composites bonded to the masonry substrate.
-We model the examined structures as tensegrity networks of masonry struts and tensile elements corresponding to the FRP-/FRCM-reinforcements.
-Such reinforcements are often applied to masonry structures in the form of meshes of 1D elements [33,34], and are aimed at carrying tensile forces that would otherwise cause cracking damage of masonry [35-39].
-The proposed optimization strategy determines the minimal mass tensegrity structure connecting a given node set, under prescribed yielding constraints.
-Each node is potentially connected to all the neighbor nodes lying in a ball of given radius, through compressive and tensile elements.
-Such a connection pattern defines a background structure that is subject to minimal mass optimization [30], assuming different yield strengths for the masonry struts (compressive elements), and the FRP/FRCM reinforcements.
+The present work deals with the topology optimization of reinforcements of masonry vaults and domes realized through meshes of Fiber Reinforced Polymers (FRP) or Fabric Reinforced Cementitious Matrix (FRCM) composites bonded to the masonry substrate.
+We model such structures as tensegrity networks of masonry struts and tensile elements corresponding to the FRP-/FRCM-reinforced regions of masonry.
+Such reinforcements are typically applied to masonry structures in the form of meshes of 1D elements [33, 34], and are aimed at carrying tensile forces that would otherwise cause cracking damage of masonry [35-39].
+The proposed optimization strategy determines the minimal mass tensegrity structure connecting a given node set, under different yielding constraints on compressive (masonry) and tensile (FRP/FRCM) elements.
+Each node is potentially connected to all the neighbor nodes lying in a ball of prescribed radius, through compressive and tensile elements.
+Such a connection pattern defines a background structure that is subject to minimal mass optimization [30], assuming different limit strengths for the masonry struts (compressive elements), and the FRP/FRCM reinforcements.
 An optimization procedure takes the node set defining the geometry of the structure (obtained, e.g., through a laser-scanner), the material density and the compressive and tensile material strengths as input parameters.
-It produces a minimal mass resisting mechanism of the reinforced structure as output, which can be regarded as a lumped stress/thrust network/strut and tie model of the examined structure [12,14,15].
-Under the assumption of perfectly plastic response of masonry in compression and FRP/FRCM reinforcements in tension, the safe theorem of the limit analysis of elastic-plastic bodies [40] ensures that the reinforced structure is safe under the examined loading conditions.
-It is worth noting that the Italian Guide for the Design and Construction of Externally Bonded FRP Systems for Strengthening Existing Structures claims what follows: 'Simplified schemes can also be used to describe the behavior of the structure.
-For example, provided that tensile stresses are directly taken by the FRP system, the stress level may be determined by adopting a simplified distribution of stresses that satisfies the equilibrium conditions but not necessarily the strain compatibility' (see [39], Section 5.2.1).
-A minimal mass resisting mechanism allows for an optimized design of the FRP-/FRCM-reinforcements, preventing excessive over-strength of the reinforced structure, which may be responsible for reduced 'cracking-adaptation' capacity [41].
+It produces a minimal mass resisting mechanism of the reinforced structure as output, which can be regarded as a lumped stress/thrust network model of the examined structure [12, 14, 15].
+Under the assumption of stable plastic response of masonry in compression and reinforcements in tension, the safe theorem of the limit analysis of elastic-plastic bodies [40] ensures that the reinforced structure is safe under the examined loading conditions.
+It is worth noting that the Italian Guide for the Design and Construction of Externally Bonded FRP Systems for Strengthening Existing Structures claims what follows: 'Simplified schemes can also be used to describe the behav- ior of the structure.
+For example, provided that tensile stresses are directly taken by the FRP system, the stress level may be determined by adopting a simplified distribution of stresses that satisfies the equilibrium conditions but not necessarily the strain compatibility' (see [39], Sect.
+5.2.1).
+A minimal mass resisting mechanism allows for an optimized design of FRP-/FRCMreinforcements, preventing excessive over-strength of the reinforced structure, which may be responsible for reduced 'cracking-adaptation' capacity of the reinforced structure under the given loads [41].